open-simh/.github/docs/simdocs/pdp11_doc.md

 vector addresses.
 DCI/DCO and DLI/DLO have floating vector addresses.

-To maintain addressing consistency as the configuration changes, the simulator implements DEC\'s standard I/O address and vector autoconfiguration.
+To maintain addressing consistency as the configuration changes, the simulator implements DEC's standard I/O address and vector autoconfiguration.
 This allows the user to enable or disable devices without needing to manage I/O addresses and vectors.
-For example, if RY is enabled while RX is present, RY is assigned an I/O address in the floating I/O space range; but if RX is disabled and then RY is enabled, RY is assigned the fixed \"first instance\" I/O address for floppy disks.
+For example, if RY is enabled while RX is present, RY is assigned an I/O address in the floating I/O space range; but if RX is disabled and then RY is enabled, RY is assigned the fixed "first instance" I/O address for floppy disks.

 Autoconfiguration cannot solve address conflicts between devices with overlapping fixed addresses.
 For example, with default I/O page